pivotal/docs-tap/application-accelerator/troubleshooting.hbs.md

 If an accelerator still displays in the Tanzu Application Platform GUI after it is deleted using the `tanzu accelerator delete` command, complete the following steps to delete:

-1. Navigate to your instance of the Tanzu Application Platform GUI
+1. Navigate to your instance of the Tanzu Application Platform GUI.

 2. Search for the accelerator which should be deleted and select it.